Time Trial Rules and Regulations

 - The Bicycle

-The Club recommend that a working rear light, either flashing or constant, is fitted to the machine in a position clearly visible to following road users and is active whilst the machine is in use.
-Please note this especially important on events run on the A483, north of Welshpool (Welshpool 10) where the Police have asked that riders use lights.
-On nights of poor visibility you may wish to consider using a front light
+The Club recommend that a working front and rear light, either flashing or constant, is fitted to the machine in a position clearly visible to other road users and is active at the start.

 Observance of the Law